shreymahendru/n-app/README.md

 client.bootstrap();
 ```

 Now notice that the ClientApp constructor requires to parameter, `appElementId` and `rootComponentElement`.
-We can leave the `appElementId` as is (`"#app"`) but we'll need a `shell` component.
-The shell component serves as a root component which wraps over everything.
+The `appElementId` is the id for the element in the `index.html` where the app should be rendered.
+The `rootComponentElement` is name of the component which wraps over everything and will have our base `router-view`.

 Let's start creating the `shell` component...